sirinali07/Ansible-Essentials/LAB 3 - Ansible Playbook.md

 ```
 vi uninstall-apache-pb.yml
 ```
 Retain only first task.
-Replace 'state: latest' with 'state: absent'
+Replace `state: latest` with `state: absent`

 Check if the playbook is ok
 ```